Incomplete Data, Complete Dynamics: A Diffusion Approach: Experiments

-\subsection{Ablation study}
+\subsection{Ablation Study}

-We conduct comprehensive ablation studies to analyze the contribution of key components in our framework: \textbf{(1)} test-time gap introduced by replacing $\bm{M}_{\text{ctx}}$ with $\bm{M}$, \textbf{(2)} the choice of backbone architecture, and \textbf{(3)} the context and query mask ratio selection guided by our theoretical analysis.
+We conduct comprehensive ablation studies to analyze the contribution of key components in our framework: \textbf{(1)} test-time gap introduced by replacing $\bm{M}_{\text{ctx}}$ with $\bm{M}$, which evaluates the distribution mismatch between training and inference masks and its effect on reconstruction accuracy; \textbf{(2)} the choice of backbone architecture, where we investigate whether the proposed training paradigm generalizes across different neural architectures; \textbf{(3)} the context and query mask ratio selection guided by our theoretical analysis, examining the trade-off between information availability and parameter update frequency during training; and \textbf{(4)} the influence of the ensemble size $K$, which controls the variance reduction effect in our ensemble approximation during sampling.
 Detailed results and analysis are provided in Appendix~\ref{app: ablation}.
 Through systematic ablation studies, we validate our key theoretical insights.
 The results demonstrate that our method consistently outperforms existing approaches while providing theoretical guarantees for convergence to the desired conditional expectations.